akveo/nebular/docs/articles/auth-intro.md

 The main goal of the Auth module is to provide a pluggable set of components and services for easier setup of the authentication layer for the Angular applications.
-The module separates the UI part (login/register components) from the business logic with help of the `authentication providers` layer.
+The module separates the UI part (login/register components) from the business logic with help of the authentication `Strategies` layer.

 <div class="note note-info">
   <div class="note-title">Note</div>